KUL-RSDA/documentation/LIS/LIS_on_HPC.md

 WCM running in LIS Noah-MP.v.3.6
 ------------
-* Specifications are needed to run the WCM coupled with Noah-MP.v.3.6 within the lis.config file:
+* Specifications are needed to run the the Water Cloud Model [WCM](water-cloud-model) coupled with Noah-MP.v.3.6 within the lis.config file:
 ```
     #------------------------RADIATIVE TRANSFER MODELS-------------------------
     Radiative transfer model: "WCM"